adriacabeza/Human-Extractor/README.md

 # HUMAN EXTRACTOR
 This tool is able to extract only the human of a picture.
 It is supposed to take as an input an image with a person and output the same image but just with the person cut it out.

+This project is built using the Tensorflow framework, more precisely, it is done using Tensorflow 2.0 and its eager execution.
+Why?
+Well, I was kinda curious about it (Tensorflow without building graphs!) and I took this project as an excuse to learn about it.
+Moreover, I decided Tensorflow over another frameworks since I wanted to train on **Google Colab** (not everybody has incredible GPUs at home tho) and I though that in tensorflow everything would be easier.

 ## Prerequisites
-This project is built using the Tensorflow framework.
-I decided Tensorflow over another frameworks since I wanted to train on **Google Colab** (not everybody has incredible GPUs at home tho) I though that in tensorflow everything would be easier.

 - To install all the requirements please use the requirements.txt
 ```bash
 pip install -r requirements.txt
 ```
+- If you want to use Google Collab, use this **[Jupyter Notebook]()**.
+Remember that you will need to prepare the dataset.

 ## Architecture
 This repository is based on **pix2pix** architecture by Isola et al. In this architecture we take as input the actual image *x* that we want to **translate** into another structurally similar image *y*.
 Our generator *G* now has to produce *G(x)* which we want to be indistinguishable from *y* for our discriminator *D*.